 Skip to main content

 Once a quiet symbol of suburban prosperity, Westlake Shopping Center in Daly City has entered a new chapter—one defined by open-air promenades, national chains, and a distinct shift away from its traditional mall roots.
-While this redevelopment brings a fresh look and renewed energy, it also marks the end of a uniquely mid-century retail experience.
+While this redevelopment brings a fresh look and renewed energy, it also reflects the evolution of a unique mid-century retail experience.

 A mid-century landmark in Daly City